googleapis/google-cloud-cpp/README.md

 ```

 Unfortunately many distributions do not install said CMake support files, in
-this case you can configure `google-cloud-cpp` to find these dependencies using
+which case you can configure `google-cloud-cpp` to find these dependencies using
 `pkg-config`, for example:

 ```bash